 These are custom-designed components and vary by job.
 To ensure correct replacement components are used, consult the PFlow Industries, Inc. Product Support Department for proper part numbers.
-Please send a photo of the SO number from the reducer assembly and have the PFlow serial number available when requesting this information.
+Please have the SO number from the reducer assembly and the PFlow serial number available when requesting this information.

-Chain Arrangement
+Chain Loop Arrangement